Future World (film): Plot

 Mankind's technological breakthroughs in the development of artificial intelligence and robotics eventually lead to a global war.
 Afterward, the remnants of humanity struggle to survive in a post-apocalyptic wasteland while the surviving machines remain hidden.

-In the wasteland, the Warlord (James Franco) raids a settlement that contains a high-tech lab with Ash (Suki Waterhouse), an android girl.
-The Warlord activates Ash, who opens two different colored eyes (one blue, one green) that light up when she receives commands through a handheld remote control.
+In the wasteland, the Warlord raids a settlement that contains a high-tech lab with Ash, an android girl.
+The Warlord activates Ash, who opens two different colored eyes, one blue, one green that, light up when she receives commands through a handheld remote control.

-Elsewhere, in the Oasis (a fertile zone), a young man called the Prince (Jeffrey Wahlberg) sets out on a mission into the wasteland in search of medicine to help his sick mother the Queen (Lucy Liu).
+Elsewhere, in the Oasis, a fertile zone, a young man called the Prince sets out on a mission into the wasteland in search of medicine to help his sick mother the Queen.
 His only clue to finding it is a faded postcard of a place called Paradise Beach where the rumored cure can be found.

-The Prince and his friends who accompany him stop at Love Town, a wasteland settlement that deals in sex slaves and is run by the pimp Big Daddy Love Lord (Snoop Dogg).
+The Prince and his friends who accompany him stop at Love Town, a wasteland settlement that deals in sex slaves and is run by the pimp Big Daddy Love Lord.
 The group tries to get directions to Paradise Beach, but they attract the attention of the Raiders.
-The Prince's friend Rico (Ben Youcef) drives off the Raiders with a handgun – a rare and valuable item in the wasteland.
-Big Daddy approaches with an offer to meet with someone who can help them, but this is a trap set up by the Warlord where Ash captures the Prince and kills his friends.
-The Warlord then forces the Prince into taking them back to the Oasis, during which Ash (who knows the Warlord will kill everyone) decides to save him.
+The Prince's friend Rico drives off the Raiders with a handgun - a rare and valuable item in the wasteland.
+Big Daddy approaches with an offer to meet with someone who can help them, but this is a trap set up, by the Warlord where Ash captures the Prince and kills his friends.
+The Warlord then forces the Prince into taking them back to the Oasis, during which Ash, who knows the Warlord will kill everyone, decides to save him.

 Ash is damaged during the escape, but she and the Prince manage to find shelter before her systems shut down.
 The next day, the Prince fashions a stretcher and drags Ash's body through the wasteland.
 He arrives at the ocean, where his hopes are shattered when they are taken prisoner again by another group of wastelanders residing in the ruins of the seaside resort.
-At the resort, the Prince meets the Drug Lord (Milla Jovovich), who offers him the cure he seeks, but at a cost.
+At the resort, the Prince meets the Drug Lord, who offers him the cure he seeks, but at a cost.
 She injects him which causes him to hallucinate before becoming unconscious.
-Ash is taken to Lei (Margarita Levieva), a mechanic and a prisoner of the Drug Lord, who repairs Ash and reactivates her.
+Ash is taken to Lei, a mechanic and a prisoner of the Drug Lord, who repairs Ash and reactivates her.
 Afterward, Ash is taken before the Drug Lord who fawns over how valuable she is.